Plasmoids Physics and Warnings

-Under Physics Articles, I uploaded the three abstracts I sent to the ICCF22.
-One of them is an abstract warning about plasmoid dangers and about detection methods.
-I also uploaded a Plasmoid Health Warning Letter dated April 2019.
 Of particular concern is that people don’t realize that flying plasmoids and atoms in a plasmoid state patch in materials can both be in a dark state.
-In this state, they may fly further than active dark plasmoids.
+In this state, they may fly further than active white plasmoids.
 They pass more easily through materials and might not be detectable.
 They may also be difficult to detect in material patches.
 In the dark state, plasmoids can pass through materials that they can’t pass through in the white state.
 How to control dark state plasmoids is a major concern.
 I also uploaded a long article called “‘Strange Particles’: Plasmoids and the Need for Paradigm Change in Physics” that was in issue 147 (September, 2019) of Infinite Energy.

 This model of economic depressions correctly predicted a depression period for this decade of the 2010s and the early 2020s preceeded by an economic boom starting about the year 2000.
 So the book I wrote almost 30 years ago predicted the major economic and scientific events well including the current 2010s depression period and when it would begin: with a financial crash like the 1929 crash around the year 2009.

-Something like 10 trillion dollars of debt in the US alone and then about a trillion extra a year in the US from about 2012 until now made the US maintain a level of standard of living based not on production but on borrowing.
-The world economy is still in a depressionary era, and the spending has staved off the effects until now.
+About 4 trillion dollars of debt in the US alone from 2008 to 2010 plus more than a trillion a year from then until now (end of 2019) made the US maintain a level of standard of living based not on production but on borrowing.
+The world economy is still in a depressionary era, but the spending has staved off the effects until now.
 Otherwise, the 2010s would have been more like the 1920s.
 I still think that for many countries, the severe effects of the recession/depression will take effect soon.

-Something like 2 trillion US dollars that has been added to the US debt each year kept the US (and the world) afloat temporarily.
+More than 1 trillion US dollars that has been added to the US debt each year since 2008 kept the US (and the world) afloat temporarily.
 Now, at the end of 2019, the US debt is about 23 trillion USD.
 Tens of trillions of dollars in bank lending, derivatives, and money creation since 2008 temporarily kept the stock markets inflated.